ITP-xStory/p5js-shaders/docs/important-concepts.md

 ```

 You could also make the green color dependent on the pixel location in the x-axis.
-Or use both the st.x and st.y to decide the color of the pixel.
+Or use both the st.x and st.y to decide the color of the pixel. *NOTE: You can only have one gl_FragColor active at a time, so make sure you are only setting it once.*

 ```glsl